Jeff W. Childers

 Abilene, TX 79699

 I grew up in Bakersfield, California, and through various circumstances ended up doing Graduate work at the University of Oxford and then settling in Abilene, Texas, to teach at ACU.
 Along the way I have ministered in churches and consider my academic work of teaching and research to be an expression of my ministry calling.
 Despite the rumors, I did not undergo the rigors of doctoral work at Merton College in Oxford only because J.R.R.
 Tolkien was at Merton; still, my interest in Tolkien is fairly obvious.
-Consequently, though my wife actually prefers gardening, she tolerates my Tolkien obsession and my three kids (two young ladies and a lad) became well-acquainted with The Lord of the Rings long before the recent films came out.
+Consequently, though my wife actually prefers gardening, she tolerates my Tolkien obsession and my three kids (two young ladies and a lad) became well-acquainted with The Hobbit and The Lord of the Rings long before the recent films came out.